 There are no additional costs arising from the recommendations in this report.
+The reduction in meetings will help deliver the efficiency agreed in the budget process.

 9. What risks are there and is there anything we can do to reduce them?